vannotz/Encrypted-Arch-Dual-Drive/README.md

 vim /etc/hosts
 ```

-Note: the first four lines are typically sufficient for a basic configuration.
+**Note**: The first four lines are typically sufficient for a basic configuration.

 ```ini
 127.0.0.1        localhost local